Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We lived on the sectional the way most people actually do: weeknight TV, laptop work, casual hosting, and a few accidental naps.
-We scored it across Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value, keeping notes after short sits and after long sessions.
-We also rotated body types and habits—Marcus for weight-and-heat stress, Mia for petite fit and curl-up comfort, and Carlos for posture drift during laptop work—then compared impressions side by side.
+Our hands-on sofa testing used the sectional the way most people actually use one: weeknight TV, laptop work, casual hosting, and a few accidental naps.
+We scored it across Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value, taking notes after short sits and after longer sessions.
+We also rotated body types and habits so we could compare how the Karma handled weight, heat buildup, curl-up comfort, and posture drift over time.

 Our Testing Experience